equinor/appsec/docs/guidelines/git-github.md

 #### [Codespaces](https://github.com/settings/codespaces)

 - Enable GPG verification
+- If you are working on a repository that requires signed commits, add that repository to the list of "Trusted Repositories"
 - Validate the "Editor preference"
     - "Visual Studio Code for the Web" is a good option for many
 - Validate "Default retention period"